-Examples of the consequences of inadequate models include:

-- Inappropriate levels of capital or impairments. - Inappropriate credit or pricing decisions. - Adverse impacts on funding or liquidity, or the Group's earnings and profits.
+• The consequences of inadequate models could include: inappropriate levels of capital or impairments; inappropriate credit or pricing decisions; and adverse impacts on funding or liquidity, or the Group's earnings and profits.

-A comprehensive model risk management framework including:

-- Defined roles and responsibilities, with clear ownership and accountability. - Principles regarding the requirements of data integrity, development, validation, implementation and ongoing maintenance. - Regular model monitoring. - Independent review of models. - Periodic validation and re-approval of models.
+- A comprehensive model risk management framework. - Defined roles and responsibilities, with clear ownership and accountability. - Principles regarding the requirements of data integrity, development, validation, implementation and ongoing maintenance. - · Regular model monitoring. - Independent review of models. - · Periodic validation and re-approval of models.